What is Pilates?

 Intro Reformer Private Session:

-This class is $20 and five introductory private sessions are required before entering any reformer class.
+This class is $15 and four introductory private sessions are required before entering any reformer class.
 Session is 30 minutes long.

 This class is $25 per person with a minimum of three and maximum of five people per class.
 Class is 55 minutes long.